Crec0/carpet-rules-database/README.md

 If you want to add your extension to the database,
 please add your extension to [data/repos.json](data/repos.json) and submit a pull request.

-NOTE: If different branches use differnt settings file, please dont put them all inside "settingsFile" property.
+NOTE: If different branches use different settings file, please dont put them all inside "settingsFile" property.
 Duplicate the object and change branch and settings file path.

+##### Parser version:

+If your extension new language file rules system, use the parser version `v2` otherwise use the parser version `v1`

+TIS carpet additions gets its own custom parser named `vt` because it uses it's own custom yml language file and custom Rule annotation and preprocessors.
+If your extension happen to use this sort of custom system different from carpet, please contact me.

+##### LangFiles:

+If your chosen parser is `v2`, you have to include langFiles as well.
+Otherwise, langFiles tag will be ignored.

+For now please only include english lang file.
+Other languages will be added later.

 The schema for rule follows:
 ```json